• Skip to primary navigation

 • Add the marinara sauce to a saucepan and warm it over low heat (it needs to be hot for step 8).

-• Add 2 tablespoons of olive oil to a skillet over medium heat.
+• Add 2 tablespoons of olive oil to an oven-proof skillet over medium heat.
 Let the pan heat up while you're doing the next step.

 • Meanwhile, coat the chicken pieces in the flour.
 You will then dip each piece in the egg, followed by the breadcrumb mixture (shake off any excess at each of the 3 steps).
 I find it easiest to do the dipping with one hand and leaving the other one free (or your hands get messy and it's all harder to work with).
 You may need to press the chicken into the breadcrumbs a bit to make them stick.